 - Creatine: Used for both muscle recovery and growth, this amino acid is naturally found in seafood and red meat.
 Important note: it can initially lead to water retention.

-- B-12: a vital nutrient for nerves and blood cells, vitamin B-12 is found in assorted animal foods, which is why vegans commonly become deficient in it without supplementation.
+- B-12: a vital nutrient for nerves and blood cells, vitamin B-12 is found in assorted animal foods, which is why vegans may become deficient in it without supplementation.
 It’s known as the “energy” vitamin, but studies have yet to show it enhances workout performance at all.

 - BCAA'S: Branched-chain amino acids are essential nutrients, and are found in foods like meat, beans, and nuts; they’re used to boost muscle growth and prevent fatigue.